dimitar-4/ms2-memory-game/README.md

 ### Content

 * All the text in the content of the Car Brands Memory Game is written by the developer.
+* CSS code for the 3D shadow effect when hovering over the game cards is found [here](https://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/).
 * The source for the countDown function in the script.js file is from [this](https://stackoverflow.com/questions/35299413/1-min-countdown-javascript) stack overflow page.

 ### Media